stevensct/Breast-Cancer-Prediction-Analysis/README.md

 To run this project, you will need to install the following Python libraries:

-- numpy: For numerical operations and handling arrays.
+- numpy: For numerical processes.

 - pandas: For data manipulation and analysis.